-- 1. Click Access Points > Access Points > AP Zones > Configuration > Configure. - 2.
-On the Configure Group page, go to Advanced Options section. - 3.
-For Hotspot 2.0 Venue Profile click Create.
-The Create Hotspot 2.0 Venue Profile page appears. - 4.
+- 1. Go to Services > Hotspot 2.0.

+- 2. Select Zone

+- 3. In the Venue Profile section, click Create.

+4. The Create Hotspot 2.0 Venue Profile page appears.
 Configure the Venue profile configuration options in the table below to create a Hotspot 2.0 WLAN profile.